 - Not need based.
-The student is responsible for the interest that accrues on the loan from the time it is disbursed until it is paid in full. - Interest accrues at a fixed rate of 3.73% as of July 2021, 4.993% as of July 2022. - Please see our website for additional information.
+The student is responsible for the interest that accrues on the loan from the time it is disbursed until it is paid in full. - Interest accrues at a fixed rate of of 5.5% as of July 2023. - Please see our website for additional information.